 Promoting anabolic function alone would be predicted to cause nutrient dissipation, as amino acids, fatty acids, glucose and micronutrients are stored as macromolecules.
 However, in addition to that anabolic depletion, there is considerable evidence that, paradoxically, these nutrients are also catabolized in states of mTORC1 activation.

-Amino acid oxidation is promoted by mTORC1 activation
+Amino acid oxidation is positively regulated by mTORC1

 The two most relevant steps for amino acid catabolism are glutamate catabolism into $\alpha$-ketoglutarate (several amino acids are catabolised via transaminases into glutamate and a carbon skeleton) and the resulting ammonia detoxification by the urea cycle.
 Glutamine is a store of amino groups that can then be used for non-essential amino acid biosynthesis.
-Two publications report the activation of glutaminolysis and glutamate oxidation in mTORC1-activated cells 6 7, though the later has since been retracted. mTORC1 inhibition by rapamycin also causes reduced activity of BCKDH, the rate limiting step of BCAA catabolism, consistent with a positive role of mTORC1 in BCAA oxidation 8 9.
+Two publications report the activation of glutaminolysis and glutamate oxidation in mTORC1-activated cells 6 7, though the later has since been retracted. mTORC1 inhibition by rapamycin also causes reduced activity of BCKDH, the rate limiting step of BCAA catabolism 8 9.
+Finally knockout of the GATOR1 component Nprl2 )(a negative regulator of mTORC1 signaling) in muscle also resulted in increased expression of BCAA catabolism genes 10.

 Glycolysis is promoted via mTORC1-dependent HIF1 activation